zzaimeche/saltwikiclone/Workflow.md

 Salt package may contain really a lot patches, that are tracked in the [openSUSE Salt GitHub repository](https://github.com/openSUSE/salt) in the corresponding branch.
 Patches are generated against a tag, that corresponds to the original released source tarball by the SaltStack.

 In order to bring OBS and GitHub so to speak "impedance mismatch", there is a [git-format-pkg-patch](Using-git-format-pkg-patch) tool that you'd _better_ to use, although it is absolutely optional.

+General requirements to the package:

+- Must provide consecutive changelog
+- Must have a minimal diff, where only real changes are reflected.
+- All other noise, like bogus patch renames, commit IDs etc are _forbidden_.
+- Upstream as much as possible, keep SUSE-only things exceptionally in case upstream has no use of it.

 # Submitting an SR